avanoene/risk_dash/README.md

 # risk_dash
+## Disclaimer: Due to data issues, only up to March 28th EOD is available from Quandl's WIKI EOD Stock Prices.
 Thesis Proposal: First create an object framework to handle a portfolio of assets, then create a risk application that uses that framework to calculate and display common risk factors and metrics, including: Value at Risk, Expected Portfolio Return and Volatility, Optimal Portfolio weights, Current Return, Systematic risk (Fama - French / CAPM)

 To accomplish this task, I am planning on using current research and python packages to deliver a stable user experience.
 I am planning on using [Dash by Plotly](https://plot.ly/dash/) to create the front end user interface and deploying the underlying Flask app on either [DigitalOcean](https://www.digitalocean.com/) or [Heroku](https://www.heroku.com/)